 I hope so too.

-And I think we are seeing, we saw with this impeachment, and we saw that everything that happened with the scam, Mueller investigations and the Russian investigation, the Ukrainian investigation, all of this, they truly not only believe that they're smarter than the rest of us, they truly believe that they are completely above the law, that it does not apply to them.
+And I think we are seeing, we saw with this impeachment, and we saw that everything that happened with the scam, Mueller investigations, and the Russian investigation, the Ukrainian investigation, all of this, they truly not only believe that they're smarter than the rest of us, they truly believe that they are completely above the law, that it does not apply to them.

-And that's when I say not only has the executive branch, the legislative branch been completely run amok for these decades, but the judicial branch has become a weapon against taxpaying, law-abiding, constitution-loving, family honoring, god believing Americans.
+And that's when I say not only has the executive branch, the legislative branch been completely run amok for these decades, but the judicial branch has become a weapon against taxpaying, law-abiding, constitution-loving, family-honoring, God-believing Americans.

 And it's time for us to demand that they get the punishment that they deserve.

-We better get to the bottom of it all, because it all happened.
+We better get to the bottom of it all because it all happened.

 That scares me.

-Michelle, my best to your friends, and uh, we wish you every great success in life and your families and everything else.
+Michelle, my best to your friends, and we wish you every great success in life and your families and everything else.

 We got a lot going on here in 265.